 Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

-Dublin, Ireland is a fantastic choice for travelers to visit due to its rich history, striking architecture, delicious food, lively music, and overall welcoming vibe.
+Dublin, Ireland is a fantastic choice for travelers to visit due to its rich history, striking architecture, delicious food, lively music, and friendly people.

 Ireland’s capital city is also an ideal location in which to begin (or close out) any additional Ireland road trips you may be planning while visiting the Emerald Isle.
 With its relatively flat terrain, Dublin is perfect for walking with most of the attractions and restaurants located near the major hotels.